If you’re someone who’s struggling to increase your website’s search traffic, you first need to find and fix duplicate content issues on your website.

 Quick note: You can also check out this detailed guide on performing site audits with SEMrush.

-Use different summaries to avoid duplicate content
+Use different summaries

 As bloggers, we often depend on a wide range of platforms to promote our latest blog posts including;